 What I did not like about this cookie cookbook was its lack of photographs.
 A photo appeared only every few pages, and those that did appear were not so great (like I should talk).
 Fortunately, flourless chocolate cookies was a recipe graced with a photo.
 I’m a visual learner, so seeing what a cookie I’ve never baked is supposed to look like always helps.
 Judging by looks alone, they turned out.

-The chef who shared the recipe is quoted, “They have a slightly crunchy exterior, and a soft, almost brownie-like interior.”
+Judging by taste, they turned out great.
+The chef who shared the recipe, Francois Payard, is quoted as saying the cookies “have a slightly crunchy exterior, and a soft, almost brownie-like interior.”
 His description sums the flourless chocolate cookies up better than anything I could write, so I will just reiterate the cookies really are brownie-like.